Aldaviva/SignalRClientGenerator/Readme.md

     ```cs
     public partial class SampleClient;
     ```
-1. [Annotate](https://github.com/Aldaviva/SignalRClientGenerator/blob/master/Sample/Client/SampleClient.cs) the class with `SignalRClientGenerator.GenerateSignalRClientAttribute` to the class, specifying zero or more [interfaces that represent the incoming and outgoing events](#shared-event-definitions-in-interfaces).
+1. [Annotate](https://github.com/Aldaviva/SignalRClientGenerator/blob/master/Sample/Client/SampleClient.cs) the class with `SignalRClientGenerator.GenerateSignalRClientAttribute`, specifying zero or more [interfaces that represent the incoming and outgoing events](#shared-event-definitions-in-interfaces).
     ```cs
     [GenerateSignalRClient(incoming: [typeof(EventsToClient)], outgoing: [typeof(EventsToServer)])]
     public partial class SampleClient;
     ```
 1. [Construct](https://github.com/Aldaviva/SignalRClientGenerator/blob/master/Sample/Client/Client.cs) a new instance of your client class, passing your `HubConnection` as an argument.
     ```cs
-    await using HubConnection hub = new HubConnectionBuilder().WithUrl("http://localhost:7447/events").Build();
+    await using HubConnection hub = new HubConnectionBuilder().WithUrl("http://localhost/events").Build();
     SampleClient client = new(hub);
     ```
 1. Connect the hub to the server as with a normal SignalR client.